healyshane/Project_IRIS/README.md

 A Google search of term "Iris data set" returns 6,600,000 results.
 Reasons for it being so frequently refernced:
 * Real data collected through measurement of features
 * Small data set that is manageable
-* Demonstrates complexity With four features and three species
+* Demonstrates complexity with four features and three species
 * Easily understood features
 * Well maintained by UCI, Machine Learning Repository, there have been approx.1.8 million hits on Iris data set since 2007
 * Suited for testing machine learning algorithms as it has been researched indepth and other peoples analysis is available for comparison